FLOWARN/EF5-builder-toolkit/README.md

-# Flash Flood Forecasting System for West Africa
+# Flash Flood Forecasting System for West Africa and Ghana

 This repository contains code, documentation, data, and results from the research work done for NASA's SERVIR-West Africa project on developing a flash flood forecasting system in the West Africa domain (WA) (1km resolution) and Ghana domain (GH) (90m resolution).